Frequently Asked Questions

 I have been away from college for some time.
 May I obtain a recommendation from my employer?

 MEDPREP does not require academic references because many of our students are returning to school to follow their dream after being away from college for a while.
 However, recommendations from science faculty, academic advisors, or non-science faculty are very much appreciated by the admissions committee.
-Other appropriate recommenders might include: a volunteer coordinator, a work supervisor, or a health care professional or worker who appreciates your career goals.
+Other appropriate recommenders might include: a volunteer coordinator, a work supervisor, or a health care professional with whom you have worked/shadowed, or a worker who appreciates your career goals.

 Should I send my CV/Resume?
 Should I send my AMCAS application?
 Should I send a personal statement?